adammansfield/autohotkey-style-guide/README.md

 ### Variable Names

 Variable names are all_lowercase_with_underscores.
+Postfix private class members with "\_".
 May prefix global variables with "g_".

 ### Constant Names

-Read-only properties are named with a leading 'k' followed by mixed case.
+Read-only properties are named with a leading "k" followed by mixed case.

     kDaysInAWeek[]
     {